-That said, anyone that gets rejected on a consistent basis should take some time to step back and re-focus.
+That said, anyone that gets rejected consistently should take some time to step back and refocus.
 If the odds have worked that much against you, then there’s a good chance that you have to improve your affordability or your credit score.
 Under federal laws, home mortgage providers are required to supply denial letters stating the reason(s) behind your loan application getting rejected.

-This has become an all-too-common problem.
-Lenders are looking to lock up as little risk as possible, so they favor borrowers who are able to cover a considerable amount of equity.
+This has become an all too common problem.
+Lenders are looking to lock up as little risk as possible, so they favor borrowers who can cover a considerable amount of equity.
 If you get pre-approved for home financing, it’s still possible that you will get rejected for the mortgage once you try to close the deal.
-The main reason for this would be what the lender considers to be a poor loan-to-value ratio.
+The main reason for this would be what the lender considers to be a low loan to value ratio.

-Yet, your loan-to-value ratio can fluctuate a lot based on the appraiser you use.
-Even worse, real estate appraisers give all sorts of valuations and there could be a significant difference (think: 10 – 25% in the appraised values.
-This is why you might want to get a new appraisal, as it could improve your loan-to-value ratio.
+Yet, your loan to value ratio can fluctuate a lot based on the appraiser you use.
+Even worse, real estate appraisers give all sorts of valuations, and there could be a significant difference of 10 – 25% in the appraised values.
+This is why you might want to get a new appraisal, as it could improve your loan to value ratio.

-You are not allowed to get a second appraisal done by a separate appraiser on the same house through the same lender.
-However, you do have the option to dispute the appraised amount that got your home loan rejected in the first place — while this could work, most of the time the re-calculation creates only a minor change.
+You cannot get a second appraisal done by a separate appraiser on the same house through the same lender.
+However, you do have the option to dispute the appraised amount that got your home loan rejected in the first place.
+While this could work, most of the time, the recalculation creates only a minor change.

-By now, you should already have a good idea on how your credit score can affect your life.
-A quality rating means easy approval for almost all types of credit accounts, while a poor score will leave you relying on payday loan providers during a financial crisis.
-If you want to get a head, you need a good credit score — and if you want to buy a house, you really need a good credit score.
+By now, you should already have a good idea of how your credit score can affect your life.
+A quality rating means easy approval for almost all types of credit accounts, while a low score will leave you relying on payday loan providers during a financial crisis.
+If you want to get ahead, you need a good credit score, and if you want to buy a house, you really need a good credit score.